shoskips/more-education-less-suffering/content/Archive/Media/Youtube.md

 ![change itself](https://youtu.be/TEYHUJv1rLg?si=UM-sdVjEXhu5unj4)

-Exists, click see in youtube.
 "Every man and woman is a man and woman" #philosophy

 ![Here's why capitalism SUCKS! -- and why it needs to end! (part 1)](https://www.youtube.com/watch?v=8aHvA0KHXqM)